-- (8) A person is eligible to become an Australian citizen if the Minister is satisfied that: - (a) the person was born in Australia; and - (b) at the time the person made the application, the person: - (i) is not a national of any country; and - (ii) is not a citizen of any country; and - (c) the person has: - (i) never been a national of any country; and - (ii) never been a citizen of any country; and - (d) at the time the person made the application, the person: - (i) does not have reasonable prospects of acquiring the nationality of a foreign country; and - (ii) does not have reasonable prospects of acquiring the citizenship of a foreign country; and - (e) the person has:
+- (8) A person is eligible to become an Australian citizen if the Minister is satisfied that:

+- (a) the person was born in Australia; and

+- (b) the person:

+- (i) is not a national of any country; and

+- (ii) is not a citizen of any country; and

+- (c) the person has:

+- (i) never been a national of any country; and

+- (ii) never been a citizen of any country; and - (d) the person: - (i) is not entitled to acquire the nationality of a foreign country; and - (ii) is not entitled to acquire the citizenship of a foreign country.
-- (i) never had reasonable prospects of acquiring the nationality of a foreign country; and - (ii) never had reasonable prospects of acquiring the citizenship of a foreign country.

-22 Residence requirement
+22 General residence requirement

-- (1) Subject to this section, for the purposes of section 21 a person satisfies the residence requirement if: - (a) the person was present in Australia for the period of 4 years immediately before the day the person made the application; and - (b) the person was not present in Australia as an unlawful non-citizen at any time during that 4 year period; and - (c) the person was present in Australia as a permanent resident for the period of 12 months immediately before the day the person made the application.
+- (1) Subject to this section, for the purposes of section 21 a person satisfies the general residence requirement if: - (a) the person was present in Australia for the period of 4 years immediately before the day the person made the application; and - (b) the person was not present in Australia as an unlawful non-citizen at any time during that 4 year period; and - (c) the person was present in Australia as a permanent resident for the period of 12 months immediately before the day the person made the application.